-&lt;sup>64 Updated to reflect information as of May 26, 2016, the date of the 2016 Regular Stockholders' Meeting of the Company.
+&lt;sup>112 Updated to reflect information as of May 25, 2017, the date of the 2017 Regular Stockholders' Meeting of the Company.

-&lt;sup>65 Updated to reflect information as of May 26, 2016, the date of the 2016 Regular Stockholders' Meeting of the Company.
+&lt;sup>113 Updated to reflect information as of May 25, 2017, the date of the 2017 Regular Stockholders' Meeting of the Company.

-&lt;sup>66 Updated to reflect information as of May 26, 2016, the date of the 2016 Regular Stockholders' Meeting of the Company.
+Updated to reflect information as of May 25, 2017, the date of the 2017 Regular Stockholders' Meeting of the Company.

-Annual Eduardo M. Cojuangco, Jr. Ramon S. Ang Bernard D. Marquez Leo S. Alvez Gabriel S. Claudio Francisco S. Alejo III Mario K. Surio Francisco H. Villaruz, Jr. Officers Present: Virgilio S. Jacinto (Corporate Secretary) Conchita P. Jamora (Asst.
+Bernard D.

+Marquez

+Leo S. Alvez

+Gabriel S.

+Claudio

+Mario K. Surio

+Minita V. Chico-

+Nazario

+Aurora S.

+Lagman

+Officers

+Present:

+Ferdinand K.

+Constantino

+(SMC Senior

+Vice President

+and CFO)

+Virgilio S.

+Jacinto

+(Corporate

+Secretary)

+Conchita P.

+Jamora (Asst.

 Corp.
-Secretary) Cynthia M. Baroy (Chief Finance Officer) Management Committee Members Present: Clemente o.
-Alburo Nelson S. Elises Rosalina A. Lioanag Emmanuel B. Macalalag Allan P. Mercado Roxanne Angela B. Millan Isadora A. Papica May 26, 2016 By show of hands s held in 2015 85.53% Special No S special Meeting wa is neia in 2015 )
+Secretary)

+Cynthia M.

+Baroy (Chief

+Finance Officer)

+Management

+Committee

+Members

+Present:

+Nelson S. Elises

+Charity Anne

+Chiong

+Emmanuel B.

+Macalalag

+Allan P.

+Mercado

+Roxanne Angela

+B. Millan

+Angeline F. Uy

+Special No .
+Special Meeting wo as held in 2010 6

-(ii) Does the company appoint an independent party (inspectors) to count and/or validate the votes at the ASM/SSMs?
+(ii) Does the company appoint an independent party (inspectors) to count and/or validate the votes at the disclosed in SEC Form 17-C filed with the SEC on September 29, 2017.